Ephigenia/mite-cli/README.md

 ## Budgets

-By default this command will list the time entries duration and revenue sums grouped by the active projects during the current month.
+By default this command will list the time entries duration and revenue sums grouped by the active projects during the current month (`this_month`).
 You can specify other time-frames as second parameter:

     mite budgets last_month